Resources for PhD in Environmental Health Students

 The committee is strongly encouraged to appoint a Deans Representative as early as possible in the process.
 This can be as early as the initiation point of the Qualifying Exams, and highly recommended to be in place once the student reaches candidacy.
 The Deans Representative can be voting or no voting, but this should be established at the outset.
 The Deans Representative should be outside of the tenure home of the advisor.
 Further details can be accessed from the Graduate School.

-MS/MPH in Environmental Health Sciences Resources
+Resources for MS/MPH in Environmental Health Sciences Students

 - Thesis Handbook